 What does Bank 1 Sensor 2 no activity mean?

-In case there is no voltage coming from the downstream oxygen sensor, the ECU will assume there is an issue.
+If there is no voltage from the downstream oxygen sensor, the ECU will assume there is an issue.
 The same will happen if the sensor fails to react during the rich or lean testing period.
-It will trigger a check engine light in both cases, and there will be a corresponding stored code.
+In both cases, it will trigger a check engine light, and there will be a corresponding stored code.

 Is Bank 1 Sensor 2 before or after the catalytic converter?